-Martyn Cox is the headteacher designate of Scott Medical and Healthcare College.
+Martyn Cox is the headteacher of Scott Medical and Healthcare College.

-He is currently vice principal at Stoke Damerel Community College – the studio school’s sponsor – and has been part of the team setting up the school from the beginning.
+He was vice principal at Stoke Damerel Community College – the studio school’s sponsor – and has been part of the team setting up the school from the beginning.

 “It’s a unique experience and a privilege to be able to be the head of a school which I will have taken from the very first seed of an idea to the day, in just over a year’s time, when we have our first intake of Year 9 and Year 12 learners”

-Martyn Cox, headteacher designate Scott Medical and Healthcare College
+Martyn Cox, headteacher, Scott Medical and Healthcare College

 Plans for the 375-student school – which will welcome its first students in September 2017 – were announced by the Department for Education in March last year.